asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Advanced Features/Hierarchical Chunking.md

 - Broken sibling chains: Validation enforces continuity; disable validation only if you accept risks.
 - Unexpected hierarchy levels: Levels are derived from tree depth; header_level mapping caps at 3.
 - Large documents: Performance remains acceptable; consider disabling validation if needed.
+- **Content loss warnings**: If you see "Content preservation issue" warnings, check if parent chunks with significant content are being incorrectly filtered out.
+This indicates a bug in leaf detection logic.
+- **Leaf chunk detection**: A chunk is marked as a leaf if it has no children OR has more than 100 characters of non-header content.

 Validation and integration tests provide confidence that invariants hold under varied corpus documents.